Below are several sources of information for persons who do not have a lawyer.

 The clerk prepares a Citation and sends it to the proper Constable for service.
 It takes about 6-8 weeks to serve the defendant, (sometimes a little longer, if it is going to an out of county constable).
 As soon as the Constable returns the citation to the court, the clerk will call the Plaintiff and inform them of the court date.
 Prior to the Court notifying you, it is your responsibility to keep in touch with the court regarding your case (you should provide a case number or the names of the parties as filed-called the "Style" of the Case.

-Answer dates are generally on Mondays at 10:00 A.M., except for Eviction cases.
-The Defendant's citation has information to let him know when and where he is to appear in court or where to file a denial in the suit.
+Answer dates are generally on Mondays and Thursday at 10:00 A.M.
+The defendant’s citation has the information to let him/her know when and where he/she is to appear in Court or where to file an answer in the suit.